Give pints, get scholarships!

 - Summer Break (July 1 – Aug.
 31)

-* Individual/single donations made at MKBC Donor Centers will continue to count as a single point.
+* a minimum of 5 registered donors is required for an AAD event to count towards the frequency bonus; individual/single donations made at MKBC Donor Centers will continue to count as a single point.

 - Drives must be scheduled between the start of the school year and April 30.
 Drives held in May/June and/or the Summer are credited towards the following school year totals.